 Why choose zero trust?

-Zero trust is a dynamic, active security framework that scales to accommodate large numbers of users, network resources, and transactions.
+Zero trust is a dynamic, active security framework that scales to accommodate large numbers of users, network resources, data breaches and transactions.

 Zero trust secures each of your network resources individually, limiting their exposure in case of a breach.

 Because a zero trust architecture doesn't privilege network location, it allows your organization to enhance the security of existing infrastructure such as VPNs by integrating them into dynamic security policies.
 Zero trust can also streamline your user experience by eliminating the necessity for MFA for routine, low-risk transactions.